For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

 A key principle is that juries must decide cases only on the evidence pesented in court, and nothing else: not what they read in the papers, and not even things they happen to know.

 Note that students can easily be confused on this point: there are two distinct but overlapping areas of law here.

 We speak of reporters having absolute privilege in court reporting, but this is protection against being sued for defamation.
 Contempt and Defamation are separate areas of law and privilege is not a term used in connection with contempt of court.
 However, the requirement for accurate, fair and contemporaneous reporting gives protection against a defamation claim (under privilege) AND against being found in contempt of court.

-To avoid the risk of contempt (substantial risk of serious prejudice), journalists should only report what is actually disclosed in court – while the case is active.
+To avoid the risk of strict liability contempt (substantial risk of serious prejudice), journalists should only report what is actually disclosed in court – while the case is active.
 If there is a jury, they can only report what is said when the jury is in the courtroom (sometimes the jury leaves while lawyers discuss legal issues with the judge: for instance, whether a piece of evidence can be presented).
 Once a case is concluded and no longer active, journalists can report more freely.

 Judge, jury or magistrates?

 “You can’t influence a judge” is a popular saying among journalists.
 This relates to the principle that a story might influence a jury or magistrates because jurors and magistrates are not professional lawyers; but if a case is being heard only by a judge, there is much less risk of contempt because of the idea that judges, as highly experienced lawyers, are not influenced by media reports.